Info

 DevGameClub@gmail.com

-Welcome to Dev Game Club, where this week we conclude our series on Baldur's Gate.
-We talk takeaways and then clean up a very full mailbag.
+Welcome to Dev Game Club, where this week we continue our series on Final Fantasy VI.
+We talk about more of what we've played so far, including differences between each of our experiences especially, and culminating in the Opera House.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Next time: